Ekaterina (TV series): Reception

 The series has received praise for its acting and costume design, and the first season won Russia's Golden Eagle award for "best television series".
 A review at Eclectic Pop described it as "a vivid and beautifully crafted series replete with lavish costumes and a stirring musical score".
 Writing for BroadwayWorld, Robert Kahn described the series as "gloriously filmed" and added: "The story of Catherine's rise to power rivals any contemporary soap opera, as an intricate web of politics, adultery and betrayal unfolds within the Russian court in spectacular fashion."

 During the broadcast, the series held the top spot for film and television series ratings in Russia, and became one of the most popular TV series in the Russian Federation.

 Release

 Season one, with English subtitles and reformatted into ten episodes, was released by Amazon Prime in June 2017.
 This drama also aired in Pakistan on LTN Family, dubbed in Urdu.

+The drama also aired in Korea.
+Season 1 began airing on STB (Sangsaeng Television Broadcasting) on June 21, 2019, and was also broadcast on the cable channel WeLike.
+It is available to stream on Watcha and Wavve.
+Season 4 aired in June 2025.